A key to customized and efficient content validation

-Test profiles can be created for outgoing and incoming messages.
+Test profiles can be created for all structured data.
 For outgoing messages it helps to ensure that implementation & documentation are aligned especially after system/version updates.
 For incoming messages it helps to provide an enhanced message validation as a self-service for senders (trading partners).

-Test profiles should be created on various levels to ensure maximum interoperability:
+Test profiles can be created on various levels to ensure maximum interoperability:

 - Requirements common for all users of a message format.